gaetanserre/LiSA/README.md

 ## TODO list
-- Optimize the computation time
+- Optimize the computation time.
-- Improve the quality of the obtained image
+- Improve the quality of the obtained image.
-- Add transparency and refraction
+- Add transparency and refraction.

 ## Credits
 - GLSL Path tracer (https://github.com/knightcrawler25/GLSL-PathTracer).
 An amazing renderer.
 I took a modfied version of the scene and a random() function in GLSL from here.